-We have four house teams that play locally in our annual season, two levels of travel teams that represent Vancouver in competitions throughout North America and worldwide, dozens of rookies participating in our Mix Tapes training program every year, an outstanding crew of skating and non-skating officials, an indispensable group of support volunteers, and the best fans in the world.
+We have a house team that plays locally in our annual season, a WFTDA-ranked travel team that represents Vancouver in competitions throughout North America and worldwide, dozens of rookies participating in our Mix Tapes training program every year, an outstanding crew of skating and non-skating officials, an indispensable group of support volunteers, and the best fans in the world.
 Terminal City Rollergirls has become a major force in the world of roller derby, and a prominent part of the Vancouver community.

 TCRG is a 100% player-owned and operated, and each of our members contributes to the productivity of this non-profit organization.
 The league is made up of a diverse group of women and men, from nurses to construction workers, graphic designers and teachers to stay-at-home moms, PhD students, and aspiring rock stars.

 Each member brings their unique skills and perspectives to the table, and this allows our league to operate as a dynamic and successful organization.
 Every TCRG event has been conceived, orchestrated, and run exclusively by our members as a labour of love for each other, our community, and our sport!